Design for Manufacturing (DFM) and Design Intent are important concepts to teach students as they explore engineering, robotics, and related fields.

 In the webinar Design for Manufacturing in Your Classroom, Dr. Peter Zink, PTC/Onshape Director of Higher Education Initiatives, and Drew Bennett, PTC/Onshape Education Technical Services Engineer, shared tips on how to teach design manufacturing concepts using Onshape.

-The good news: Every CAD tool mentioned is available to all Onshape Education Standard accounts!
+The good news: Every CAD tool mentioned is available in all of our Education plans!

 Tip 1: Learn What Each Type of Manufacturing Process Requires